 It was my turn to spit and laugh.

-He wiped his face, then struck me with the torch, the fire licking my skin like a demon lover.
+He wiped his face, then struck me with the torch, the fire licking my skin like a demon lover; then he tossed it, as one tosses a flower on a coffin, on top of her body.

-I fell, and scrambled back to protect Liandra’s corpse, but I was too late, and it caught like pitch.
+I fell, and scrambled back to protect her, but I was too late, and it caught like pitch.

-I screamed as he called his slayers forward, and they held me on top of her as the fire caught my own robe and started on my own flesh.
+I screamed as he called his slayers forward, and they pressed me hard against her as the fire caught my own robe and started to blacken my own flesh.

-The room slowly emptied as my screams faded, and King Edron’s laughter set the sparks to dancing as they leapt and whirled in the gloom above us.
+The room full of sycophants slowly emptied as my screams faded, and King Edron’s laughter set the sparks to dancing, leaping and whirling in the gloom above us.

 At least we, my love, we are now together.